all my thoughts

 But that's just not how it goes.
 I am fully aware of how freaking hard I have worked and how lucky I am to have that work pay-off like it has but... it is just always. going. to be there. isn't it.

 Maybe that's part of why I don't want to talk about it much this month.
 Because it's been such a mind-F for me.
 Maybe, without my even realizing it, part of me was subconsciously thinking this is how it could be from now on.
 That this level of living would continue, this taste of life would be all there was.
-And then I have weeks where I get my ass kicked in exercise and my husband gets sick and I go right back to freaking out about catching his cold and blaaaaah.
-Bless him, he tried to make the point that I'm doing better and that I wouldn't have to worry about contracting anything as much... but that's just not true.
-No matter how great I am doing, I'm always going to have to worry.
+And then I have weeks where I get my ass kicked in exercise and I come into contact with someone who is sick and I go right back to be absolutely terrified about catching their illness.
+It's a realization that, no matter how great I am doing, I'm always going to have to worry.
 I am always going to be susceptible.
-I am always going to potentially lose so much of everything again.
+I am always going to potentially lose everything all over again.

 In a weird way, I think being full on in the shitter was "easier" for me to handle.
 When there wasn't hope.
 Whereas now I have been blessed with brief moments in which I haven't really had to think about it.
 I still always have to plan, of course... have water with me, take my meds, gauge what I'm going to do in a day... but there have been moments where I've caught myself passing as some semblance of a relatively normal human person.
 Where I felt free.
 Unburdened.
 Like the entire world and my future was suddenly unrolled before me, all these new opportunities—to which I had sorrowfully said goodbye years ago—suddenly there, smiling at me.
 Eager.
 Just as happy to see me again as I was in seeing them.